turangojayev/CarND-Behavioral-Cloning-P3/writeup_report.md

 To increase the data further and to remove the bias towards certain side of the tracks, I also flip the images horizontally and of course, multiply the corresponding steering angle by -1.
 After all these procedures I would have ended up with 206418 images.
-I keep only the paths to the images and use python generators to read the images only when they are needed.
+I keep in memory only the paths to the images and use python generators to read the images only when they are needed.
 Random shifts-shadows are done on the fly.
 Thus, the actual number of distinct images is more than 206418 (translation and shadowing are done randomly every time the image is read).